Skip to main content

 • Which customers or departments?

-• Who discovered the problem?
+• Who discovered the rock?

 Example: “Detail team, specifically morning shift.
 Affects 3 technicians.
 Discovered by shift lead during quality check.”